State pension to rise to £11,500 in 2024 as wages grow

 How much will the state pension rise by?

-The full new state pension is due to rise to £221.10 per week in 2024 from £203.85, while the full basic state pension will rise to £169.50 per week from £156.20.
+If the state pension goes up by 8.5% in 2024-25, it means the full new state pension will rise to £221.20 per week from £203.85, while the full basic state pension will rise to £169.50 a week from £156.20.

-This adds up to £11,501 per year, up from the current £10,600.
+This adds up to £11,502 per year for those receiving the full new state pension, compared to the current £10,600.

 “One in eight pensioners don’t have any income in addition to the state pension and are completely dependent on the triple lock to help them cover their rising costs.
-Women are particularly likely to rely solely on the state pension, especially if they are on their own, as many have taken time out from the workplace, which makes it harder to build up a workplace pension.
+Women are particularly likely to rely solely on the state pension, especially if they are on their own, as many have taken time out from the workplace, which makes it harder to build up a workplace pension."

 It's worth keeping in mind the UK still has one of the lowest state pensions in Europe.